DrTimothyAldenDavis/SuiteSparse/GraphBLAS/README.md

     make clean

-To compile the library without running the demos or installing it:
+To compile the demos:

-    make library
+    make all

 See the GraphBLAS/ subfolder for the MATLAB interface, which contains a README.md file with further details.